numbas/editor-docs/source/project/reference.rst

     :alt: The "create a new project" form.

 Click on the :guilabel:`New` button at the top of the page, and then on :guilabel:`Project`.
-You need to give some information about your new project:
+You need to fill in some information about your new project:

 * **A name for the project.**
   This should succinctly describe what the project is for, or what it contains.